andrew-codes/home-automation/docs/kubernetes-backup-and-restore.md

 ## Daily Backup

-To setup a daily backup that is stored for a maximum of 5 days (5 day rolling backup), execute the following:
+To set up a daily backup that is stored for a maximum of 5 days (5-day rolling backup), execute the following:

 ```bash
 ./ansible.sh ansible/k8s/backup-schedule.yml